woossi0/suite/docs/usermanual/source/dataadmin/jp2k/index.rst

 .. include:: ../../install/include/ext/jp2k_verify.txt

-For more information on adding a store and publishing layers, please see the `GeoServer documentation for JPEG 2000 <../../geoserver/extensions/jp2k/>`_.
+For more information on adding a store and publishing layers, please see the :geoserver:`GeoServer documentation for JPEG 2000 <extensions/jp2k/>`.

 ..
 Add tutorials here